clarisma/geodesk-site/legal.md

 Unless indicated otherwise, all geographic datasets available on this site are derived from OpenStreetMap data, and are available under the [Open Database License (ODbL) 1.0](https://opendatacommons.org/licenses/odbl/1-0/).

+### Java Trademark

+Java is a registered trademark of Oracle and/or its affiliates.
+GeoDesk is not affiliated with or endorsed by Oracle.

+### Python Trademark

+Python is a registered trademark of the Python Software Foundation ("PSF").
+GeoDesk is not affiliated with or endorsed by the PSF.

 ### Open Source Initiative Trademark

 The OSI logo trademark is the trademark of Open Source Initiative.
 GeoDesk software is licensed under an OSI-approved license.